-With proper negotiation, you can even get a deal that works for you.
+You can even get a deal that works for you with proper negotiation.
 Since the record label’s power shrank over the years, they are far more willing to make compromises that work for artists.

 However, their ability to positively impact your career has decreased compared to the golden age of the record industry.

-There are, of course, many examples where the label and the artist work in harmony and actively promote each other’s businesses.
+There are many examples where the label and the artist work in harmony and actively promote each other’s businesses.

-If you want to have the slightest chance of getting ripped off, you should have some leverage and a good lawyer by your side.
+If you want the slightest chance of getting ripped off, you should have some leverage and a good lawyer by your side.

 Even though we straight away assume that giving all your rights to the label guarantees money and success in return, it doesn’t have to mean so.

-I don’t think that’s the case, as plenty of musicians with a strong vision of how their music is supposed to sound and who do just fine in the industry.
+I don’t think that’s the case, as plenty of musicians with a strong vision of how their music is supposed to sound do just fine in the industry.

 There is such a thing as industry pressure to model your music towards what’s hot at the moment.
 Still, not all artists have to succumb to it to make it.

-There could potentially be many and none, all depending on your attitude towards your career.
+Depending on your attitude toward your career, there could be many and none.
 One of the significant consequences can be not having the initiative to do anything without permission from the label.